Colosseum: Arena and hypogeum

 The hypogeum was connected by tunnels to a number of points outside the Colosseum.
 Animals and performers were brought through the tunnel from nearby stables, with the gladiators' barracks at the Ludus Magnus to the east also being connected by tunnels.
 Separate tunnels were provided for the Emperor and the Vestal Virgins to permit them to enter and exit the Colosseum without needing to pass through the crowds.

 Substantial quantities of machinery also existed in the hypogeum.
 Elevators and pulleys raised and lowered scenery and props, as well as lifting caged animals to the surface for release.
 There is evidence for the existence of major hydraulic mechanisms and according to ancient accounts, it was possible to flood the arena rapidly, presumably via a connection to a nearby aqueduct.
 However, the construction of the hypogeum at Domitian's behest put an end to the practise of flooding, and thus also to naval battles, early in the Colosseum's existence.
-There is however wide debate over the practicality and logistics of this phenomenon which leads to speculation over its actuality.
+However, there is ample debate over the practicality and logistics of this phenomenon, which leads to speculation over its actuality.
 This is mostly because there is no physical evidence of naumachiae at the Colosseum remains.